Court of Audit (Greece)

-In Greece, the Hellenic Court of Audit is the supreme audit institution of the Hellenic Republic, auditing the use of public funds in Greece according to the principles of legality, regularity and sound financial management.
+The Hellenic Court of Audit is the supreme audit institution of the Hellenic Republic, auditing the use of public funds in Greece according to the principles of legality, regularity and sound financial management.

 HCA is also the Supreme Financial Court, one of the three Supreme Courts of Justice, grounded on the Constitution, provides for its jurisdictional, advisory and auditing competences.

 History

 The Hellenic Court of Audit (Ελεγκτικό Συνέδριο in Greek) – is one of the oldest institutions the Greek State has today.
 It was founded with the Decree of 27 September 1833, and it is modeled on the French Cour des comptes.
 Before the Hellenic Court of Audit, there was the earlier "Accounting and Auditing Council".
 This was a special body for the audit of public expenditures founded by the Governor Ioannis Kapodistrias, and which came into being with the Resolution of the Fourth National Assembly of 23 September 1829.
 It was accountable directly to the Governor.
 This institutional forerunner of the Hellenic Court of Audit (HCA) was entrusted with the revision of the Public Economy Accounts, as well as with the audit of the legality and regularity of the State expenditure.
 Ioannis Kapodistrias entrusted the organization of the "Council" to A. Regny, an envoy sent by the French Government.
 He came to Greece for this purpose in 1831.

 The inaugural meeting of the HCA took place in Nafplio on 14 October 1833.

 A milestone in the development of the HCA was the Constitution of 1844 which stipulated in its Article 87 that the judges of the Court of Audit serve for life.